 What are plant families?

-The plants we know today originally arose from a few forms.
-Therefore, many plant species are related to each other, i.e. they have a genetic similarity and share common characteristics.
+The plants we know today originally emerged from a few forms.
+That is why many plant species are related to each other, i.e. have genetic similarity and share common characteristics.
 Genera are closely related plants and families are related genera.
-About 60 different plant families are counted, with some being more important to humans than others.
-For example, the plant families that are grown for food production or as ornamentals.
-Just because plants look alike doesn't mean they belong to the same family.
+There are around 60 different plant families, some of which are more important to humans than others.
+For example, the plant families that are grown for food production or as ornamental plants.
+Just because plants look similar doesn't mean they belong to the same family.
 Because not only genetics can influence the external characteristics of a plant, but also the external environment.

 Which plant families are the most important?